cramosqa/github-user-search-v1/tests/TESTPLAN.md

 Git: Version control system for managing source code.
 Package Manager: npm or Yarn for managing dependencies.

+#### Testing Tools

+Robot Framework
+Selenium
+Mobile simulator - responsive testing tool Chrome Extension

 #### Browser Drivers:

-WebDriver executables for the browsers you intend to test.
-For Selenium with Robot Framework, you'll need WebDriver executables for Chrome, Firefox, etc.
+For Selenium with Robot Framework, was used Selenium WebDriver executable for Chrome.
-Ensure WebDriver executables are added to the system PATH.
+WebDriver executables must be added to the system PATH.

 #### Dependencies:

 Libraries: Install Robot Framework and SeleniumLibrary using pip.
 Project Dependencies: Install dependencies required for your Node.js and React project using npm or Yarn.
 Network Configuration:

-Internet Access:
+#### Internet Access:

 Ensure that the test environment has internet access to download dependencies, access external resources (if required for testing), and communicate with remote WebDriver servers.

-Firewall and Proxy Settings:
+#### Firewall and Proxy Settings:

 Configure firewall settings to allow communication with WebDriver servers and necessary external resources.
 Configure proxy settings if the test environment requires access to the internet through a proxy server.

-Network Isolation:
+#### Network Isolation:

-Depending on security requirements, you may isolate the test environment from production and staging environments to prevent accidental data corruption or leakage.
+Depending on security requirements, isolate the test environment from production and staging environments to prevent accidental data corruption or leakage.
-Additional Considerations:
-Environment Configuration Management:

-Use configuration management tools like Ansible, Puppet, or Docker for consistent environment setup across development, staging, and production.
-Continuous Integration/Continuous Deployment (CI/CD):

-Integrate test automation into CI/CD pipelines using tools like Jenkins, Travis CI, or GitLab CI/CD for automated testing on every code commit or deployment.
-Logging and Monitoring:

-Implement logging mechanisms to capture test execution logs for debugging.
-Set up monitoring tools to track test execution status, performance metrics, and resource utilization.

-Mobile simulator - responsive testing tool Chrome Extension

 ## 6. Test Strategy

-Explain the overall testing approach, including techniques, methodologies, and tools to be used.

-### Unit Tests:

-Test individual components, functions, or modules of the frontend codebase.
-Verify that each function behaves as expected in isolation.
-Mock dependencies such as API calls to simulate different scenarios.

-### Integration Tests:

-Test the interaction between different components, including frontend UI, backend API, and external services like the GitHub API.
-Ensure that components work together as intended and handle data flow correctly.

-### End-to-End (E2E) Tests:

-Test the entire application flow from user input to displaying results on the page.
-Use automated testing tools to simulate real user interactions and verify expected behavior.
-Validate that the application behaves correctly across different browsers and devices.

 ### Functional Tests:

 Test the functional requirements of the application.
 Verify that the user can input a GitHub username, submit the form, and receive relevant information about the user from the GitHub database.

+Manual testing using Mobile simulator.

 ### User Interface (UI) Tests: